CaveSurveying/sandbox/README.md

 ## Fake survex data

 This has a spiral so that the passage crosses over itself.
-It is geolocated so that the entrance is under the track down to Bull Pot Farm (BPF) ... ha ha!
+It is georeferenced so that the entrance is located under the track down to Bull Pot Farm (BPF) ... ha ha!

 Also provided is a cropped digital elevation model (DEM) and a georeferenced cropped aerial image to match.
 The DEM is taken from the OS Terrain 50 data set, (c) Crown Copyright and database rights 2019.